Methane: Chemical feedstock

-This reaction is mildly exothermic (produces heat, −41 kJ/mol).
+This reaction is mildly exothermic (produces heat, ΔHr = −41 kJ/mol).

 Methane is also subjected to free-radical chlorination in the production of chloromethanes, although methanol is a more typical precursor.

-Hydrogen can also be produced via the direct decomposition of methane, also known as methane Pyrolysis.
-Unlike steam reforming, the methane pyrolysis reaction itself does not produce greenhouse gases.
-The heat needed for the reaction can be GHG emission free, too, e.g. from concentrated sunlight, renewable electricity or burning some of the produced hydrogen.
+Hydrogen can also be produced via the direct decomposition of methane, also known as methane pyrolysis, which, unlike steam reforming, produces no greenhouse gases (GHG).
+The heat needed for the reaction can also be GHG emission free, e.g. from concentrated sunlight, renewable electricity, or burning some of the produced hydrogen.
 If the methane is from biogas then the process can be a carbon sink.
-Temperatures in excess of 1200 °C are required to break the bonds of methane to produce Hydrogen gas and solid carbon.
-However, through the use of a suitable catalyst the reaction temperature can be reduced to between 600 °C - 1000 °C depending on the chosen catalyst.
+Temperatures in excess of 1200 °C are required to break the bonds of methane to produce hydrogen gas and solid carbon.
+Through the use of a suitable catalyst the reaction temperature can be reduced to between 550 and 900 °C depending on the chosen catalyst.
+Dozens of catalysts have been tested, including unsupported and supported metal catalysts, carbonaceous and metal-carbon catalysts.

 The reaction is moderately endothermic as shown in the reaction equation below.